-Being gluten aware is about discovering your own level of gluten tolerance and making conscious decisions about how much gluten to consume.
-In his latest book, The South Beach Diet Gluten Solution, Dr. Arthur Agatston, creator of the South Beach Diet, explains how following a gluten-aware eating plan can help you lose weight and feel great fast — without necessarily eliminating the foods you love.
+According to South Beach Diet creator, Dr. Arthur Agatson, being gluten aware is about discovering your own level of gluten tolerance and making conscious decisions about how much gluten to consume.
+In his book The South Beach Diet Gluten Solution Dr. Agatston explains how following a gluten-aware eating plan can help you lose weight and feel great fast — without necessarily eliminating the foods you love.
 In his Gluten Solution Program, Dr. Agatston advises cutting out gluten for just four weeks, and then slowly adding gluten-containing whole grains and other foods back into your diet to determine how much gluten you can tolerate without triggering symptoms.

 Whether you’re experiencing symptoms of gluten sensitivity, or you’d just like to learn more about how gluten affects your health, here are four reasons to lead a more gluten-aware lifestyle from now on:

 Following an eating plan like the South Beach Diet Gluten Solution will help you start to shed excess pounds within just a couple of weeks.
 But it’s important to understand that limiting gluten in your diet does not ensure that you will lose weight, particularly if you simply replace gluten-containing processed foods with gluten-free processed foods.
 Gluten-free or not, junk food is still junk food.
 But temporarily eliminating gluten, eating healthy, nutrient-rich naturally gluten-free foods, including plenty of vegetables, fruits, and legumes, and then gradually reintroducing healthy gluten-free foods back into your diet — along with exercising regularly and making other beneficial lifestyle changes — will help you achieve a healthy weight as you improve your health.